A strongly performing Melbourne’s north will have positive flow-on effects for neighbouring regions and those further afield.

-Melbourne’s North is growing and changing.
-We have over one million people.
+Melbourne’s north is growing and changing.
+Today we are home to over one million people.

-Even the most conservative forecasting has our overall growth increasing by around 44% by 2036.
-Our regional population will reach just under 1.5 million people.
+Even the most conservative forecasting has our overall growth increasing by around 44 per cent by 2036.
+By then, our regional population will be just under 1.5 million people.

-35% of our residents speak a second language.
+35 per cent of our residents speak a second language

-approximately 30% born overseas in non-English speaking countries.
+approximately 30 per cent were born overseas in non-English speaking countries

-40% of our population in under the age of 29.
+40 per cent of our population is under the age of 29

-60% of our population are of working age.
+60 per cent of our people are of working age.

-Home to Melbourne Airport, we are a strong productive region.
-Generating around $40b billion worth of goods and services, growing by 4.7% per annum.
+Home to Melbourne Airport, we are a strong and productive region – generating around $40 billion worth of goods and services, and growing by 4.7 per cent every year.

-The NCA is committed to working with all levels of government, the private sector and our communities to ensure our communities have access to all services and are able to reach their full potential.
+At the NCA, we work with all levels of government, the private sector and our communities to ensure our residents have access to all services and are able to reach their full potential.

-The combined regions are home to a large number of residents employed in professional services; however the majority of our residents have to go outside the area to find employment.
+Our municipalities are home to a large number of residents employed in professional services, yet the majority of these residents have to go outside our region to find employment.

-Combined with a heavier reliance of driving to work than Greater Melbourne, residents face longer than average commute times and limitations to access to employment across the region.
+Combined with a heavier reliance on driving to work than Greater Melbourne, our residents face longer than average commute times and limited access to employment across the region.

 Within our communities there are identified pockets of disadvantage along with limited employment access and choice.

-Proper investment will see the Region deliver on a range of initiatives to support its growing community.
+Proper investment will see our region deliver on a range of initiatives to support our growing community.